 Competition as means to attract investment and ensure dynamic markets

-Encourage governments to ensure that their legislative and regulatory frameworks allow for competitive markets to exist, this will help with direct inward investment in ICT infrastructure and services.
+Encourage all stakeholders to ensure that their legislative and regulatory frameworks allow for competitive markets to exist, this will help with direct inward investment in ICT infrastructure and services.

-Adapt the legislative and regulatory environment to meet new challenges resulting from increased competition, the need for universal service, and new services from IP networks and cloud computing.
+Encourage to adapt the legislative and regulatory environment to meet new challenges resulting from increased competition, the need for universal service, and new services from IP networks and cloud computing.

 To remain a key driver of economic growth, the Internet must continue to develop in an open way that allows industries to compete on a level playing field, taking into account that any unnecessary restrictions, such as trade barriers, can inhibit growth.